opensearch-project/documentation-website/_data-prepper/monitoring.md

 ### Naming

-JVM and system metrics follow predefined names in [Micrometer](https://micrometer.io/docs/concepts#_naming_meters), such as `jvm_classes_loaded` and `jvm_memory_used`.
+JVM and system metrics follow predefined names in [Micrometer](https://micrometer.io/docs/concepts#_naming_meters).
+For example, the Micrometer metrics name for memory usage is `jvm.memory.used`.
+Micrometer changes the name to match the metrics system.
+Following the same example, `jvm.memory.used` is reported to Prometheus as `jvm_memory_used`, and reported to Amazon CloudWatch as `jvm.memory.used.value`.

 ### Serving

 By default, metrics are served from the **/metrics/sys** endpoint on the Data Prepper server.
 The format is a text Prometheus scrape.
 The Data Prepper server port has a default value of `4900` that can can modify, and this port can be used for any frontend that accepts Prometheus metrics, such as [Grafana](https://prometheus.io/docs/visualization/grafana/).
-You can update the configuration to serve metrics to other registries like Amazon CloudWatch, that does not require or host the endpoint but publishes the metrics directly to CloudWatch.
+You can update the configuration to serve metrics to other registries like CloudWatch, that does not require or host the endpoint but publishes the metrics directly to CloudWatch.

 ## Plugin metrics

-Each plugin (and, if necessary, each class within a plugin) is responsible for posting relevant metrics.
-Besides custom metrics introduced by specific plugins, the [Data Prepper API](https://github.com/opensearch-project/data-prepper/tree/main/data-prepper-api) introduces the following common metrics for plugin types:
+Plugins report their own metrics.
+Data Prepper uses a naming convention to help with consistency in the metrics.
+Plugin metrics do not use dimensions.

 1. AbstractBuffer